No electrical installation certificate? What you need to do before selling your home

-Have you made alterations to the electrics in your home?
+Have you made any alterations to the electrics in your home?

 If you've had any alterations or additions made to the electrics in your property since 2005, they must meet the requirements of 'Part P of the Building Regulations', whether the work was completed professionally or by yourself.

 What does the legislation state?

-The legislation was introduced to ensure that homeowners are protected from the risk of being injured by electricity.
+The legislation was introduced to ensure that homeowners are protected from the risk of injury by electricity.

 Part P of the Building Regulations states: 'Reasonable provision shall be made in the design and installation of electrical installations in order to protect persons operating, maintaining or altering the installations from fire or injury'.

-To reduce the scope of electrical work that you need to notify to the local building control body, the regulations were revised in April 2013.
-These revisions mean that some electrical work is not notifiable.
+To reduce the scope of electrical work notifiable to local building control, the regulations were revised in April 2013.
+These revisions mean that some electrical work is now not notifiable.

-For example, if you have added a new socket in your kitchen, installed a new cooker or added new security lights outdoors, building control does not need to be notified unless a new circuit was required there will be no documentation.
-However, you must notify the authority of any electrical work in your home if that work included:
+For example, if you have added a new plug socket in your kitchen, installed a new cooker or added new security lights outdoors, building control does not need to be notified unless a new circuit was installed.

-- Installing a new electrical circuit, whether at low voltage (typically 230 V) or extra-low voltage)
+- Installed a new electrical circuit, whether at low voltage (typically 230 V) or extra-low voltage)

 - Replaced the fuse box

-- Altering or adding to an existing circuit in a special location such as a bathroom or shower room, or swimming pool or sauna heater.
+- Altered or added to an existing circuit in a special location such as a bathroom or shower room, or swimming pool or sauna heater.

 What documentation should I have?

 If the work was carried out by a registered electrician you should have received two certificates:

 - An Electrical Installation Certificate or, where applicable, a Minor Electrical Installation Works Certificate that confirms the work meets BS 7671.